-Randy Kray, AIA, senior vice president in HOK’s Atlanta office, has been appointed to the position of firm-wide director of Science + Technology (S+T).
+Randy Kray, AIA, who is based in HOK’s Atlanta office, has been appointed to the position of firm-wide director of Science + Technology (S+T).

 “Randy has helped transform the way our profession designs complex scientific workplaces and facilities to help organizations achieve the most innovative research outcomes,” said Bill Hellmuth, FAIA, LEED AP, HOK’s chairman and CEO.
 “This new global leadership role will enable him to advance HOK’s commitment to providing our clients with the space and tools that enable them to succeed.”

 Kray replaces Bill Odell, who, after 42 years with HOK and as part of a planned transition, has stepped down from his role as director of the firm’s Science + Technology group to focus on other areas of practice.

 “I am fortunate to take over leadership of this group from Bill Odell, who built such a strong S+T team at HOK,” added Kray.
 “I believe we have the best people and most visionary S+T clients in the world.
 My goal is to ensure that we continue to leverage all of the multifaceted expertise at HOK to bring exceptional thought leadership, design and service to our clients.”